 The Group's recognised assets are assessed at the end of every reporting period to determine if there is any indication that impairment is required.
-IAS 36 is applied to the impairment of assets other than financial assets, which are reported in accordance with IFRS 9 (IAS 39 was applied to financial assets in the fiscal year 2017/2018).
+IAS 36 is applied to the impairment of assets other than financial assets, which are reported in accordance with IFRS 9.